UBC-MDS/opinionated-practices-for-teaching-reproducibility/README.md

 # Opinionated practices for teaching reproducibility: motivation, guided instruction and practice
-Manuscript in preparation for the Journal of Statistical Education
+Manuscript submitted to the Journal of Statistisc and Data Science Education

 Authors: Joel Ostblom, Tiffany A. Timbers